 Now, it’s critical to create a mobile first website in order to reduce friction and make the user experience a great one.
 Stephen Reinstein, Market Muscles founder, has shared four tips for creating a mobile first website:

 1. Be sure your mobile site does not have a horizontal scroll bar or a need to pinch and zoom, which makes your site hard to read and hard to interact with.

 2. Ensure that all buttons and touch elements are large enough for a finger to actually hit them.
 You don’t want your site visitors going to click on something and then accidentally clicking on something else.
 Additionally, Google can see if these touch points are too small and could potentially penalize you in ranking.

 3. Consider what a user should see first.
 Is your phone number high on your page?
-If they click it, will it dial for them?
-Is CTA prominently displayed up top?
+If they click it, will it dial you for them?
+Is your CTA prominently displayed up top?

 4. Use simple and clear program names.
 If people don’t understand what your program names mean, they don’t know which program is appropriate for them or their child.
 Add the age groups for each program so that a user knows the difference between programs offered (i.e. excellent kids and kids karate).